toddcd/react-github-userrepos/README.md

-# Todd Davis BitSight Front End Challenge Submission
+# Todd Davis Front End Challenge Submission

  This project written in ReactJS and bootstrapped with create-react-app.
 It uses Typescript for static typing and Material-ui for ui components and layout.